• Home

 There are so many ways to feed raw to your cats, and it really depends on the time you have, your budget and your cats specific needs.
 The easiest way to feed a raw diet, is to go to a pet store and buy the frozen, pre-made food.
 If your store does not carry the brand you'd like, most will be willing to special order it.

-Brands that we use: Primal, Nature's Variety, Small Batch and Stella & Chewy's.
-Primal and Nature's Variety have frequent buyer programs, currently offering every 13th bag free, be sure to ask your store about this!
-Not all cats enjoy all the flavors, and there can be some trial and error, finding your cats preference, If you cat is having trouble adjusting, slowly add the raw food to their current food.
-Start with a very small amount of raw, and gradually adjust the ratios.
-Another option is to add some grain-free fishy cat food by either topping or mixing it in to the raw.
+There can be some trial and error in discovering what flavors (aka proteins) your cat prefers.
+If you cat does not accept raw food right away, we recommend slowly adjusting your cats diet.
+To do this you would add the raw food to their current food, upping the ratios as your cat tolerates the change.
+Start with a very small amount of raw in relation to the diet your cat is currently eating.
+When your cat accepts this ratio, you can then start to feed less of the old diet and more raw.
+You keep adjusting until you no longer have any of the old diet and it's entirely raw.
+Another option is to add some grain-free fishy cat food as either a topper or mixing it in to the raw.
 This is especially helpful if your cat has an upper respiratory infection and having difficulty with his or her sense of smell.
 Raw food doesn't have as much odor, and adding a pungent fishy flavor can help boost palatability.

 If your cat refuses to eat wet food or you need to travel, the freeze dried raw can be a good choice.
 If the cat insists on dry, be sure plenty of fresh water is available.
 Having a water fountain is an extra bonus, as it encourages your cat to drink more.
 If using for travel, the freeze dried can be rehydrated with a small amount of water.